couchbase/build-infra/ansible/windows/couchbase-server/window2016/README.md

 # LOCAL FILE MODIFICATIONS NECESSARY BEFORE RUNNING PLAYBOOK

 First, add any private key files necessary to the `ssh` directory.
-The provided ssh/config file assumes that `buildbot_id_dsa` exists and can be used to pull from Gerrit (necessary for commit-validation jobs), and that a default key file such as `id_rsa` exists that can pull all private GitHub repositories.
+The provided ssh/config file assumes that `id_ns-codereview` exists and can be used to pull from Gerrit (necessary for commit-validation jobs), and that a default key file such as `id_rsa` exists that can pull all private GitHub repositories.
+We also require a patch_via_gerrit.ini configured with the Gerrit username `ns-codereview` and that user's Gerrrit HTTP password.

 The `inventory` file here is a stub to show the required format.
 Replace at least the IP address(es) of the server(s) to configure.